mirchaemanuel/moca-conf/README.md

 The result:
 ![speaker_table_country_filter.png](/docs/images/speaker_table_country_filter.png)

+### 10 Filament - Talk Resource

+In this stage, I'm applying the form inputs and table builder to the Talk resource.

 #### Table Actions: accept, reject, cancel talk

 I've added three actions to the Speaker table: Accept, Reject, Cancel Talk.
 These actions are based on the status of the